-With the dawn of the band’s 30th anniversary year and the release of B’z COMPLETE SINGLE BOX looming, the official B’z website has changed its splash page to one that will support yearly vignettes for the band’s long history.
-The second, for 1989, covers “Kimi no Naka de Odoritai“, OFF THE LOCK, and BAD COMMUNICATION and can be viewed below:
+With the dawn of the band’s 30th anniversary year and the release of B’z COMPLETE SINGLE BOX, the official B’z website has changed its splash page to one that will support yearly vignettes for the band’s long history.
+The latest, for 2014, covers Tak Matsumoto’s solo album New Horizon and Koshi Inaba’s solo album Singing Bird and can be viewed below:

-With the dawn of the band’s 30th anniversary year and the release of B’z COMPLETE SINGLE BOX looming, the official B’z website has changed its splash page to one that will support yearly vignettes for the band’s long history.
-The first, for their debut year of 1988, is now available via a YouTube embed and can be viewed below:
+With the dawn of the band’s 30th anniversary year and the release of B’z COMPLETE SINGLE BOX, the official B’z website has changed its splash page to one that will support yearly vignettes for the band’s long history.
+The latest, for 2013, covers B’z The Best XXV 1988-1998, B’z The Best XXV 1999-2012, and the band’s twenty-fifth anniversary shows and can be viewed below:

 UPDATE (6/19): The official Music Station website has been updated with the songs each artist will be performing.
 B’z will almost certainly be performing at the end of the show as is custom and will be performing “Seimei” and “ultra soul“.

 It has just been announced that B’z will be appearing on Music Station Ultra FES 2017 as part of the massive lineup that includes AKB48, Maki Ohguro, Sekai no Owari, Tokio, Hey!
 Say!
 Jump, Morning Musume ’17, Momoiro Clover Z, and Yoshiki of X-Japan alongside most other prominent Japanese music acts of the modern era.